Free and based path groupoids: Introduction

 For these orbifolds, we use their groupoid characterization to obtain a description of the generalized maps from the interval to the orbifold as a translation groupoid.
 We prove that the free path groupoid of the translation groupoid $G\ltimes X$ is the translation groupoid $G\ltimes X^I$.
 In fact we describe three different approaches resulting in three characterizations of the path groupoid: as a colimit of $G$-paths, as a groupoid of multiple $G$-paths and as a translation groupoid $G\ltimes X^I$.
 We prove that the three groupoids are equivalent.

 We show that this construction of the path groupoid is functorial and invariant under Morita equivalence.

-The groupoid pullback of this model gives us the free loop groupoid which coincides with the descriptions given by Lupercio and Uribe \cite{Lupercio}, Adem, Leida and Ruan \cite{Adem} and Noohi \cite{Noohi1} in various contexts.
+The pullback along the diagonal of this model gives us as a particular case, the free loop groupoid which coincides with the descriptions given by Lupercio and Uribe \cite{Lupercio}, Adem, Leida and Ruan \cite{Adem} and Noohi \cite{Noohi1} in various contexts.

 Moreover, we use this model to calculate the based groupoid of paths between two points.
 We prove that this groupoid is actually equivalent to a topological space.